Burt Jenner: Racing

-When he was sixteen, his parent Caitlyn gave him an old racing kart.
+When he was sixteen, Caitlyn gave him an old racing kart.
 Jenner unsuccessfully attempted to start a career through attending racing schools, including Skip Barber Racing.
 In 2011, Jenner watched the first season of Octane Academy, a racing competition show by Ford Performance, and realized he could beat all of the contestants on the show.
 Later, Burt went to audition for the show at the California Speedway.
 He waited in line for nine hours and was one of the last people to audition.
 After his audition, Jenner was chosen for the show and was later the winner of season two of Octane Academy, earning $100,000, which he put toward his business, West LA Dogs.
-In August 2013, Burt and his parent Caitlyn raced alongside each other in the Lamborghini Super Trofeo Series.
+In August 2013, Burt and Caitlyn raced alongside each other in the Lamborghini Super Trofeo Series.

 Jenner is sponsored by Gladiator Tires.
 In 2014, Jenner raced in five Stadium Super Trucks events, placing third in Las Vegas during his final event of 2014.
 His third place win in Las Vegas was his first podium finish of his career.
-He participated in the 2014 Baja 1000 alongside his parent, Caitlyn Jenner.
+He participated in the 2014 Baja 1000 alongside Caitlyn Jenner.
 They competed as part of Potts Racing Team, driving a customized trophy truck.
 After crashing their truck three times, they pulled out of the race.

 In 2015, Jenner placed in four events, with three wins.
 His first win of 2015 was in St. Petersburg, Florida.
 In May 2015, Jenner won the SPEED Energy Formula Off-Road Series truck race on Belle Isle.
 Jenner also received the trophy for the overall winner for the three-race weekend.

 In 2016, Jenner finished first in the second race of the season opener at the Adelaide Street Circuit in Australia.
 During the race, Matt Mingay nearly landed on Jenner during a rollover, but Jenner went on to win the race.

 In April 2017, Jenner joined AF Racing, making his debut for the team in the Red Bull Global Rallycross Lites in Memphis.
 In the first round of the Rallycross Lites, Jenner placed 10th.
 After completing eight places, Jenner was disqualified.